Menu

 List of Asbestos Ceiling Tiles

-In the past, asbestos was a common component of many ceiling materials.
-It was used in ceiling tiles and in the paper backing for them.
-Asbestos was also used in the adhesives sometimes used to hold the tiles in place.
+In the past, asbestos was used in ceiling tiles and their components, like paper backings.
+Sometimes the tiles were also held in place with asbestos adhesives.
 People who install, remove or disturb asbestos ceiling tiles risk developing asbestos illnesses, including cancer.

 Asbestos Ceiling Tile Products